Last Updated on 12 June 2024 by Cycloscope

 Price: +/- $60

 Revelate is a pioneer in the ever-expanding bikepacking bags world.
 When testing the Revelate top tube storage, I was looking for a bag that stays out of the leg’s way and opens at a flip.
-The fact that it was sturdy and spacious were welcomed pluses.
+The fact that it was sturdy and spacious was a welcomed plus.

 In one go, it held my phone, bike tool, tire levers, patches, and keys.
 It does not rub against the knee when pedaling because of its sleek design, and while riding, it has a magnetic latch for easy opening and closing.
 I adore it!
 It takes no effort and can be done in motion.